 Veterinary behaviorists are qualified to diagnose and treat behavior problems.
 They will be able to determine if there are underlying medical disorders that need to be addressed, analyze the underlying motivation for your pet’s problem, and implement an effective treatment plan.
 These individuals are often compared to a psychiatrist, but their repertoire is less confined than in human medicine.

-When is it a training problem or a behavior problem?
+Is it a training problem or a behavior problem?

 Training and behavior certainly have some overlap, but for the most part are very different things.
 Behavior refers to the collective response to stimuli, coping skills, and general mental state of being.
 Training refers to the dog’s repertoire of learned skills.
 You can have a completely untrained, but behaviorally normal dog or an extremely well trained, but horribly anxious dog.
 Most people want a combination of the two.